1ARdotNO/public-brain/src/site/notes/_Blog/NIS2 Compliance in an ISO27001 Based ISMS.md

 It goes into effect on October 24 this year.

 ## The Challenge
-A with implementing any new framework the first step is to realise what is the purpose of the framework and to make a mapping of the new requirements to your existing requirements wherever possible.
+Implementing a new framework, such as NIS2, presents several challenges, even for organisations with established processes and controls, like those based on ISO 27001.
+The first critical step in this process is understanding the purpose and scope of the new framework.
+This involves thoroughly analysing how the framework’s objectives align with the organisation’s goals and security posture.

+Once the purpose is clear, the next challenge is mapping the new requirements to your current framework.
+This means identifying where the new regulations overlap with existing controls and where they introduce new obligations.
+The goal is to integrate these new requirements without duplicating efforts or creating unnecessary complexity.
+This mapping process requires a detailed comparison of both frameworks, understanding their differences and similarities, and determining how best to align them to ensure compliance while maintaining efficiency.

+This step is crucial because it helps organisations avoid redundant work, ensures that existing strengths are leveraged, and facilitates a smoother transition to compliance with the new framework.
+It also helps identify any gaps that need to be addressed, allowing for a more targeted and effective implementation strategy.

 ## NIS2 To ISO27001/2
-The cybersecurity requirements of NIS2 are actually well covered under ISO27001, both based upon my own investigation and other sources such as [KPMG](https://assets.kpmg.com/content/dam/kpmg/pl/pdf/2023/10/kpmg-network-and-information-security-directive-nis2.pdf)
+The cybersecurity requirements of NIS2 are well covered under ISO27001, both based upon my own investigation and other sources such as [KPMG](https://assets.kpmg.com/content/dam/kpmg/pl/pdf/2023/10/kpmg-network-and-information-security-directive-nis2.pdf)
 In summary, the primary mapping of the cybersecurity requirements can be done like this,

 | **Control Title**                      | **NIS2**              | **ISO27001**                             |